Our Gas Aga Cookers

 • Products of combustion may require a Carbon Monoxide detector for safety.

-Gas Aga Cooker Running Costs:
+Gas Aga Cookers - Running Costs

 As always, running costs will depend on usage, any timers installed and your fuel supplier prices.